 Creative teams of the future never stop learning.
 Here's how to help your team keep pace and boost retention.

 What's one of the biggest career concerns in-house creatives have today?
 Keeping their skills up to date.
-As part of this year's Creative Team of the Future project, we surveyed more than 750 in-house design professionals and an overwhelming majority (94 percent) told us they're worried about staying current.
+As part of our Creative Team of the Future project, we surveyed more than 750 in-house design professionals and an overwhelming majority (94 percent) told us they're worried about staying current.

 With constant changes in software and technology, it's natural to want to keep up, but that doesn't mean it’s easy: More than half of in-house designers rated their company's training resources as fair or poor.
 This makes many designers feel like they're on their own to learn critical new skills.